Voodoo Music & Arts Experience

 Over its first fifteen years, Voodoo has booked over 2,000 acts and has drawn more than a million people, along with some of the top acts on the contemporary popular music scene.
 It is now second only to the New Orleans Jazz & Heritage Festival in annual attendance figures.

-Originally scheduled to coincide with the nearest weekend to Halloween, this year’s Voodoo Fest actually does start on Halloween night, Friday, October 31, and it runs through Sunday, November 2 during daylight hours.
+Originally scheduled to coincide with the nearest weekend to Halloween, this year’s Voodoo Fest will start Friday, October 30, and run through Sunday, November 1.

-This year’s lineup, as announced so far, is as stellar as it has been in previous years.
-Voodoo 2014 headliners include The Foo Fighters, Outkast, Skrillex, Arctic Monkeys, Zedd, Gogol Bordello, Flux Pavilion and dozens more.
-New Orleans stars in the lineup include Trombone Shorty and Orleans Avenue, Big Freedia, Bonerama, Royal Teeth, Flow Tribe and the Rebirth and Soul Rebels brass bands.
+This year’s lineup is as stellar as it has been in previous years.
+Voodoo 2015 headliners include Florence + The Machine, Girl Talk, Ozzy Osbourne, Santigold, Zac Brown Band, Dead Mau5, Slightly Stoopid and dozens more.
+New Orleans stars in the lineup include Terence Blanchard featuring the E-Collective, Dumpstaphunk, Flow Tribe and the Soul Rebels brass band.

-For a full lineup of musical acts visit the VooDoo Official Musical Lineup.
+And many more!
+For a full lineup of musical acts visit the Voodoo Official Musical Lineup.

 Voodoo Fest also features a wide variety of food specialties, many of which can only be found in New Orleans and south Louisiana.
-Artwork and local crafts will also be on hand for display and sale, including this year’s official Voodoo poster, the design and artist of which will be announced later.
+Artwork and local crafts will also be on hand for display and sale.

 The organizers of Voodoo have negotiated special discounted rates with some local hotels for visiting festival-goers.
-To view a list of those hotels, along with rates and reservation information, click here.
+You can search for rates and availability from this list of 2015 Voodoo Experience partner hotels.

 Parking and Transportation

-Special parking arrangements are available for those who chose to drive to the festival site.
-Both general admission parking and parking for the Loa camping site can be purchased online for the full three days for $50.
-Those who intend to purchase a three-day Loa parking credential must first have at least one camping credential.
+Special parking arrangements are available for those who choose to drive to the festival site.
+Parking passes can be purchased online for the full three days from $60 - $100, depending on location.

-For those who hope to drive to the festival and find parking nearby, some words of advice are in order.
 Under normal conditions, City Park is located just a short, 15-minute drive from the French Quarter and downtown.
-However, during Voodoo Fest you can expect to hit congestion the closer you get to the festival site.
+However, during Voodoo Fest you can likely expect to hit some additional traffic as you approach the festival site.
 Parking restrictions will likely be in effect and illegally parked vehicles may be towed at the owners’ expense.